dgreis/ML/README.md

  - `models.yaml`: this is where most of the funcionality is driven.
 Again, see `house_prices/src/models.yaml` as an example.

  All of the feature engineering/selection components that have been implemented are in the `./feature/selection.py`, `./feature/engineering.py`, and `feature/transformchain.py` files.
-In the class definitions are usage examples within a `models.yaml` file.
+In the class definitions are examples of usage within a `models.yaml` file.